 Results: The study showed that numerical assignment and simple ranking methods require less time in the prioritization process and they also have low scalability and reliability.
 The study also showed that the analytic hierarchy process requires more time for requirement prioritization; it is reliable but it is not scalable.
-The study also revealed that it is difficult to prioritize requirements with the existing prioritization techniques when multiple stakeholders are involved.
+The study also revealed that it is difficult to prioritize requirement with the existing prioritization techniques when multiple stakeholders are involved.

-Conclusion: The study suggests that future researches should be based on the design of requirement prioritization techniques that will have the ability to accommodate large stakeholders and requirements.
+Conclusion: The study suggests that future researches should be based on the design of a requirement prioritization technique that will have the ability to accommodate large stakeholders and requirements.